RobJel/Web-Snake/README.md

 WASD to play, B to restart.
-Run locally using live server addon in vscode or install a server:
+Run locally using live server addon in vscode or install a server like serve:

 npm install -g serve